 The Changes That May Happen

 The first and the most obvious change is the weight gain and the sudden weight loss after the delivery.
 However, although the baby is gone from your body, there are still a couple of pounds left there.
 Other things that change after childbirth are related to the hormonal changes that occur in your body and the aftereffects of the caesarian section or some other interventions.
 For example, your breasts might hurt and be swollen.
 You may experience hemorrhoids caused by the strain of childbirth.
-Your hormones may cause depression, body hair growth and similar things.
+Your hormones may cause depression, body hair growth and similar things, but hormone supplements should help with this.
 Your skin may feel itchy and you may develop stretch marks because of the sudden change.
 All these things are individual and they should not concern you as they are perfectly normal.

 You will need to be very careful about this because heavy exercising and crush diets are out of the question at that point.
 At first, all you need to do in order to keep your metabolism in order is to keep hydrated.
 Only after a certain while, you may want to ask your doctor about your option.
 Since the muscles are still recovering from the hard work of labor, you will be asked to avoid all kinds of strain because you may cause more problems.
 This means that all your physical activities will start with walking that will increase in time.
 Every change and intensifying of your physical activities should be passed by your doctor first.
 The same goes with your diet, especially if you are breastfeeding.